khaled-muwahed/photo-sharing-app-pwa/README.md

 ## Demo

-Here is a demo of the project.
+Here is a demo of the project, that i recorded on my phone.

 <img src="screenshots/ezgif.com-gif-maker.gif" width="400" style="display: block; margin-left: auto; margin-right: auto ">